U-GO-HQ/u-go/README.md

 2. After onboarding, users will then add their Solana address in the wallet settings area.

 3. With their wallet addresses added to their profiles, and with a robust blockchain connecting backend - powered by state of the arts wallet service(s), other users(they also being able to do the same) can then easily send them cryptocurrency tokens without the extra hassle of requesting wallet addresses.
 As can be seen in the UI images above, this all will happen in-chat(with the aid of pop-up modals), with notifications being sent and received just like regular chat messages.

+As earlier stated, the platform also hopes to support other cryptocurrency-based activities like currency swapping and more.

 As can also be seen on the UI images above, u-go will enable conversations between 2 users - with the send button set to make a cryptocurrency transaction.
 The conversation changes to support text messages once the user focuses on the input(message) field to start typing.